 These rare problems may cause breathing or heart problems:

-If the IV comes out of your vein:
+If the IV comes out of the vein:

-Call your doctor or nurse if you have these signs of infection:
+Call your doctor or nurse if you or your child have any signs of infection, such as:

 Call 9-1-1 right away if you have:

 Intravascular therapy.
-Best Practices: Evidenced-based Nursing Procedures.
-2nd ed.
-Philadelphia, Pa: Lippincott Williams & Wilkins; 2007.
+Lippincott's Nursing Procedures.
+5th ed.
+Philadelphia, PA: Lippincott Williams & Wilkins; 2009:chap 6.